vex-labs/vex-contract/README.md

 **init(&mut self, admin: AccountId)**

-1) Sets the maps to empty
+1) Sets the maps to empty.
 2) Sets `last_bet_id` to 0.
 3) Sets the `admin`.